contractAnalysis/smartExecutor_exp_data/ReadMe.md

 3. a 'exp_run_tool_*.sh' file running a tool within in a container to execute the contracts in the 'contracts' folder.
 4. a 'exp_1_container_*.sh' file launching a Singularity container to run the tool script 'exp_run_tool\_\*.sh'.

+#### Preparation
+1. datasets
+2. Docker images of the tools involved in experiments.
+3. Scripts to run each tool using Singularity containers.
+4. Organize scripts based on experiments, like the directories in 'scripts_dir' folder.

 ### Steps to Generate